-The consolidated condensed interim financial statement for the three-month period, ended on 31 March 2019 should be read in conjunction with the consolidated annual financial statements for the year ended 31 December 2018 prepared in accordance with all International Financial Reporting Standards (IFRS), which comprise of: Financial Reporting Standards and the International Financial Reporting Interpretations Committee (IFRIC) interpretations, approved by the International Accounting Standards Board (IASB), as well as the International Accounting Standards (IAS) and the Standing Interpretations Committee (SIC) interpretations, approved by the International Accounting Standards Committee (IASC), which have been accepted by the Commission of the European Union.
-IFRSs as adopted by the EU is the commonly accepted name of the general purpose framework - the basis of accounting equivalent to the framework definition introduced by § 1, p.
-8 of the Additional Provisions of the Accountancy Act "International Accounting Standards" (IASS).
+The consolidated financial statements of Sopharma Group for the year ended 31 December 2019 have been prepared in accordance with all International Financial Reporting Standards (IFRS), which comprise Financial Reporting Standards and the International Financial Reporting Interpretations Committee (IFRIC) interpretations, approved by the International Accounting Standards Board (IASB), as well as the International Accounting Standards (IAS) and the Standing Interpretations Committee (SIC) interpretations, approved by the International Accounting Standards Committee (IASC) and have been accepted by the Commission of the European Union.
+IFRSs as adopted by the EU is the commonly accepted name of the general-purpose framework - the basis of accounting equivalent to the framework definition introduced by § 1, p.
+8 of the Additional Provisions of the Accountancy Act "International Accounting Standards" (IASs).

-For the current financial year the Group has adopted all new and/or revised standards and interpretations, issued by the International Accounting Standards Board (IASB) and respectively, by the

-International Financial Reporting Interpretations Committee (IFRIC), which have been relevant to its activities.
+For the current financial year, the Group has adopted all new and/or revised standards and interpretations, issued by the International Accounting Standards Board (IASB) and respectively, by the International Financial Reporting Interpretations Committee (IFRIC), which have been relevant to its activities.

-The adoption of these standards and/or interpretations, applicable to entities in Bulgaria for annual reporting periods beginning on 1 January 2019 at the earliest, has not caused changes in Group's accounting policies, besides some new ones and the extension of already established disclosures, without leading to any other changes - in the classification or evaluation of individual reporting objects and operations.
-Exceptions are the effects of the application of IFRS 16 Leases, which have led to changes in the principles, rules and criteria on the accounting, as well as the presentation and the disclosure of financial information of the following reporting facilities: property, plant and equipment, lease liabilities, other current liabilities, depreciation and finance costs.
+The adoption of these standards and/or interpretations, applicable to entities in Bulgaria for annual reporting periods beginning on 1 January 2019 at the earliest, has caused changes in Group's accounting policies with regarding the principles, rules and criteria on the accounting for leases (Notes 6, 16, 31, 33, 37).